Sedin-Samson/Documentation/Docs/Jenkins-CICD/jenkins_cicd.md

 ## Security Considerations

-- All sensitive data (passwords, keys) stored as Jenkins credentials
+- All sensitive data such as passwords and access keys are currently stored as Jenkins credentials.
+As of now, we only have roles set up we have not created any individual users or user credentials
 - ECR provides secure container image storage
 - Environment files are generated dynamically and not stored in version control
-- Ngrok provides secure HTTPS tunnel for local development

-## Monitoring and Maintenance

-- Jenkins build logs provide deployment history
-- Docker Compose health checks monitor application status
-- ECR provides image vulnerability scanning
-- Consider implementing proper logging and monitoring solutions for production

 ## Troubleshooting